BLOG

 CV writing service UK

-In the US: An American resume is traditionally a document one page in length (if you are at the beginning of your career) or two pages (if you are a professional with 10+ years of extensive experience).
-A CV length starts at 3 pages – and 10 pages are not even a limit.
-To learn more about the appropriate resume length, please click here: https://resumeperk.com/blog/perfect-length-of-your-resume
+The American resume is a one-page document (if you are at the beginning of your career) or two pages (if you are a professional with 10+ years of extensive experience).
+Longer American resumes are not welcomed by employers and can get rejected.

 Personal information